whenmixnetsfail/mix_adversary/README.md

 - **(C1):** The first claim concerns the trend illustrated in Figure 3.
 Across all settings and scenarios, we observe that as the parameters vary—specifically, increasing the size of $S_h$ (Figure 3a), decreasing $K$ (Figure 3b), and increasing $\alpha$ (Figure 3c)—the values of $H_D$ and $\mathbb{P}(D)$ on the Y-axis consistently decrease, while $\mathbb{P}(R)$ increases.
 This claim is substantiated by Experiment E1, which generates Figure 3 and clearly demonstrates this trend.

-- **(C2):**  This claim concerns the trend shown in Figure 6.
-Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the corresponding entropy decreases.
-This claim is supported by Experiment E2, which generates Figure 6 and demonstrates this trend.
-See `./Claims/Claim2/claim.txt` for more details.
+- **(C2):** The second claim concerns the trend illustrated in Figure 4.
+Across all settings and scenarios, we observe that as the parameters vary—specifically, increasing the size of $S_h$ (Figure 4a), decreasing $K$ (Figure 4b), and increasing $\alpha$ (Figure 4c)—the values of DLM on the Y-axis consistently decrease.
+This claim is supported by Experiment E2, which produces Figure 4 and clearly demonstrates this trend.

-- **(C3):**  This claim concerns the trend shown in Figure 7.
-Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the entropy of messages shown on the y-axis decreases.
-This claim is supported by Experiment E3, which generates Figure 7 and demonstrates this trend.
-See `./Claims/Claim3/claim.txt` for more details.
+- **(C3):** The third claim concerns the trend illustrated in Figure 5.
+Across all settings and scenarios, we observe that as the parameters vary—specifically, increasing the size of $S_h$ (Figure 5a), decreasing $K$ (Figure 5b), and increasing $\alpha$ (Figure 5c)—the values of CAM on the Y-axis consistently decrease.
+This claim is supported by Experiment E3, which produces Figure 5 and clearly demonstrates this trend.